SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Visit their site for more information

-This is one of the aquariums in the SF Bay Area that isn't located in the city.
-It is across the bay in the quaint little town of Alameda.
-It has been in operation for over 40 years and yet is still a hidden gem and worth visiting when you are on your trip to San Francisco.
+This is one of the aquariums in the SF Bay Area that sits on the opposite side of the bay, in the quaint town of Alameda.
+It has been in operation for over 40 years and yet is still a hidden gem and a fun little trip out of the city.

 The Crab Cove Aquarium features an 800-gallon tank, interactive tours, and lots of fun exhibits for kids.
 Check out the Crab Cover Marine Area to see what lives under the water as the tides roll out back into the bay.